amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

     value: e$h0p0nD@pr
 ```

-This configuration file contains a clear-text password for connecting to the Redis server.
-This is not a secure way of dealing with a password.
+The above configuration file contains a clear-text password for connecting to the Redis server.
+This is not a secure way to protect password.
 If you were to push this config file to a public Github repo for instance, you have disclosed the password.
 Storing the password in a secret store would make this more secure.
 The following examples demonstrate using several different secret stores.

 ### Local file